hmartin11/DSCI-310-Group-4/README.md

    + For more guidance on cloning, follow the instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 3. Once you have successfully cloned the project, open the terminal and navigate to the root of this repository using ```cd <folder name or path to project folder>```.
 If successful, typing ```pwd``` should return ```path/to/project/folder/DSCI-310-Group-4```
 4. Run the following commands:
-   + Pull the image from DockerHub:```docker pull dianali/dsci-310_group-4:v0.24.0```
+   + Pull the image from DockerHub:```docker pull dianali/dsci-310_group-4:v0.27.0```
-   + After pulling the image:```docker run --rm -p 8888:8888 -v /$(pwd):/home/jovyan/work/DSCI-310-Group-4 dianali/dsci-310_group-4```
+   + After pulling the image:```docker run --rm -p 8888:8888 -v /$(pwd):/home/jovyan/work/DSCI-310-Group-4 dianali/dsci-310_group-4:v0.27.0```
 5. Copy and paste the resulting link output beginning with `http://127.0.0.1:8888/lab?token=<your token>`into a web browser to launch Jupyter Lab
-6. Once in JupyterLab, you should be in an empty directory with a folder '/work'.
+6. Once in JupyterLab, you should be in an empty directory with a folder 'work'.
 Open the 'work' folder.
-7. Open the project folder "DSCI-310-Group-4" and run the Jupyter Notebook. *Voila!*
+7. Open the project folder "DSCI-310-Group-4" and run the Jupyter Notebook.
+8. To run the project's scripts and tests through the command line, open the terminal in JupyterLab and navigate to the project's root directory.
+You can do this by running the commands ```cd work``` and then ```cd DSCI-310-Group-4```. *Voila!*

 ## Testing
 After recreating the project environment used during development by following the steps on "How to Run the Project", test the code by running the command line ```pytest``` in the terminal from the root project directory from within JupyterLab.